Author

 But don’t worry—you don’t need to be a reptile expert right away!
 There are plenty of kits and guides available online that will help you set up the ideal living space for your new pet.

-What Do Reptiles Eat?
+Having a Reptile as a Pet – What Do Reptiles Eat?

 Great news?
 Reptiles aren’t picky eaters.
 Most reptiles eat a diet of live insects (crickets, mealworms, etc.), while others, like snakes, might prefer the occasional mouse.
 Some species, like iguanas, are herbivores and eat a variety of leafy greens and vegetables.
 It’s important to research what your reptile of choice eats so you can stock up on the right food.